April 11, 2010

 2. They are collecting money for the MS Society.

-Several years ago, after 11 years of speculation, I was diagnosed with primary progressive MS. The good news is that the progression of my illness is fairly slow compared to some.
+Several years ago I was diagnosed with probable primary progressive MS. The good news is that the progression of my illness is slow compared to some.
 The bad news is there is no approved treatment for this type of MS which makes the long term prognosis poor.
 Needless to say this is another endeavor which is close to my heart.
 I'd love for the MS Society to find a cure.

 3. They are collecting money for The Well which is a local food bank.